tbogdala/rust-llama.cpp/README.md

 Behavior of the original repo isn't guaranteed to stay the same!
 Any deviations should be mentioned in the above list. **HOWEVER** ... if there's unit tests for a method, you can be sure some attention has been paid to at least try to get it working in a reasonable manner.
+The version numbers for this fork will also no longer keep parity with the original repo and will change as needed for this fork.

 ### Notes: